Multiscale-Genomics/mg-docs/docs/howto/development_checklist.rst

 The files in `docs` contain boilerplate data that matches the processes and tools already in the repository, so should be updated as you add new pipelines and tools.

-1 - Setup You Python environment
+1 - Setup Your Python environment
 --------------------------------

 1.1 - pyenv